pivdnber/pivdnber.github.io/_pages/projects.md

 ### Lab-in-the-field

-Part of my studies happened outside the lab and in the Topsporthal Vlaanderen, which is an athletic facility for sportspeople in Ghent.
-Colleagues and I set up a pretty unique lab-in-the-field, which involved built-in force and pressure plates, and a research-grade indoor position system for immediate speed feedback during periods of data collection.
+Part of my studies happened outside the lab and in an athletic facility of Topsporthal Vlaanderen, which has track and field training lanes for sportspeople located in Ghent.
+Colleagues and I set up a pretty unique lab-in-the-field, which involved built-in force and pressure plates in one of the lanes, and a research-grade indoor position system for immediate speed feedback during periods of data collection.

 ![TSHmonitoring](/images/TSHmonitoring.png){:width="600x"}